justinminlee/IAB207_A3/README.md

 ### You could make a separate branch and request to push the code but not necessarily :)

-Category dropdown, comments, update event, booking, my booking, search events by title, half of front end stuff, event capacity(check ifs available || or checking the ticket availabilty and update the event status
+Category dropdown, update event, search events by title, half of front end stuff

- [ comment, booking, myevent is done ]
+ [ update event, search events by title is on the way ]

- [ update event is on the way ]
+ NEED TO ADJUST update-event.html